Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset

-Therefore, two conditional expectations $E\{ U\mid m(Z), A \}$ and $E\{ \epsilon\mid m(Z),A \}$ should also be linear in $l U + \epsilon$.
+Therefore, two conditional expectations $E\{ U\mid m(Z), A \}$ and $E\{ \varepsilon\mid m(Z),A \}$ should also be linear in $l U + \varepsilon$.
 Then there must exist some constant $v$ satisfying

-This implies Assumption~\ref{A2}. \end{example} Example \ref{exm_1} illustrates that the conditions considered in this paper are expected to be no stricter than Condition \ref{C1} within the context of scalar unmeasured confounding \citep{imbens2007control,guo2016control}.
-We next provide specific examples of the possible joint distribution of $(U^{\T},\epsilon)^{\T}$ based on Assumption~\ref{A2} in a more general case.
+This implies Assumption~\ref{A2}. \end{example} Example \ref{exm_1} illustrates that the conditions considered in this paper are expected to be no stricter than Condition \ref{C1} within the context of a scalar unmeasured confounder \citep{imbens2007control,guo2016control}.
+We next provide specific examples of the possible joint distribution of $(\boldsymbol U^{\T},\varepsilon)^{\T}$ based on Assumption~\ref{A2} in a more general case.

-\begin{example}[Elliptical Distribution] Suppose the joint probability density function of $ \zeta = (U^{\T},\epsilon)^{\T}$ has the following elliptical distributional form:
+\begin{example}[Elliptical Distribution] Suppose the joint probability density function of $ \boldsymbol \zeta = (\boldsymbol U^{\T},\varepsilon)^{\T}$ has the following elliptical distributional form:

-where $k$ is the normalizing constant, $\mu$ is the mean vector, $\Sigma$ is the covariance matrix, and $\varphi (\cdot)$ is some known function.
+where $k$ is the normalizing constant, $\boldsymbol \mu$ is the mean vector, $\boldsymbol \Sigma$ is the covariance matrix, and $\varphi (\cdot)$ is some known function.
 By Theorem 2.18 in~\citet{fang2018symmetric}, we have:

-where $a_B \in \mathbb{R}^{t+1}$ is some constant vector and $ B\in \mathbb{R}^{(t+1) \times r}$ is some constant matrix with full column rank.
-Because $E(\zeta) = 0$, we must have $a_B = 0$.
-Specifically, let $B= (l^{\T}, 1)^{\T} $, this implies:
+where $\boldsymbol a_{\boldsymbol B} \in \mathbb{R}^{t+1}$ is some constant vector and $ \boldsymbol B \in \mathbb{R}^{(t+1) \times r}$ is some constant matrix with full column rank.
+Because $E(\boldsymbol \zeta) = \boldsymbol 0$, we must have $\boldsymbol a_{\boldsymbol B} = \boldsymbol 0$.
+Specifically, let $\boldsymbol B= (\boldsymbol l^{\T}, 1)^{\T} $, this implies:

-Thus, there must exist some constant vector $v\in \mathbb{R}^t$ satisfying
+Thus, there must exist some constant vector $\boldsymbol v \in \mathbb{R}^t$ satisfying